 Water jet technology is employed successfully in many areas of construction and civil engineering, structural engineering, foundation engineering, road and waterway construction as well as in construction repair, renovation, demolition and in recycling.
 Numerous applications in substrate preparation, cleaning and in concrete repair are of particular importance.

-Advanced construction, cleaning and restoration with water power
+Cleaning and restoration with ultra-high-pressure water jetting

 High-pressure water jetting is recommended, and even specified in some cases, in almost all relevant construction regulations and guidelines as a method for preparation of surfaces.
 In addition to technical benefits, environmental compatibility and economic efficiency speak in favour of using WOMA high-pressure water jet technology.